syncfusion-content/xamarin.ios-docs/Xamarin-iOS/Introduction/Download-And-Installation/Mac.md

 ---
 layout: post
 title: Download and Installation in Mac | Xamarin.iOS | Syncfusion
-description: Download and Installation for xamarin.ios platform in Mac and explain how to install the installer of Syncfusion Xamarin components in Mac.
+description: This page has steps how to download and install Essential Studio for Xamarin.ios platform in Mac machine using the Mac installer.
 platform: xamarin.ios
 control: Download and Installation
 documentation: ug